OUT NOW Abbey Road Orchestra: Flutes

 Additionally, we send some promotional email campaigns via our own website, usually where the message relies on us knowing more information about you.
 Examples of this include our wish list campaign emails (for which we need to know which products are in your wish list) or "affiliation" messages (e.g. to let Spitfire Symphonic Strings owners know that we have released an Expansion Pack).

-We maintain synchronicity between your preferences in our own database, and your preferences on Drip (whichever way round you choose to edit them).
+We maintain synchronicity between your preferences in our own database, and your preferences on Klaviyo (whichever way round you choose to edit them).

 How long we'll keep you on our mailing list